vladris/mental-poker-toolkit/docs/modeling-games.md

 > requires a `clientId`, we can easily tell our own incoming actions from
 > actions coming from other players.

-See [State Machine](./state-machine.md) for details on the state machine implementation.

 ## More complex examples

 ### Shuffling cards